Ansari-Muskan01/PowerBI/Introduction.md

 **What is ELT?**

-ELT stands for Extract → Load → Transform.
+**ELT stands for Extract → Load → Transform.**

 In ELT, data is extracted from different sources and loaded into the target system first.
 The transformation is performed later inside the target system.

-ELT Process

-1. Extract : Data is collected from different sources.
+**1. Extract :** Data is collected from different sources.

-2. Load : The data is loaded into the target system, often in its raw form.
+**2. Load :** The data is loaded into the target system, often in its raw form.

-3. Transform : The data is cleaned and transformed inside the target system when required.
+**3. Transform :** The data is cleaned and transformed inside the target system when required.

-ELT Flow : Data Sources → Extract → Load → Transform

-Example :
-Suppose a company collects a large amount of customer data from multiple sources.
-Instead of cleaning all the data before storing it, the company first loads the raw data into a cloud data warehouse.
-Later, the data is cleaned and transformed inside the warehouse for analysis.

 | ETL                                                   | ELT                                                        |